thestippe/thestippe.github.io/_drafts/statistics/mixture.md

 \sum_i \omega_i = 1
 $$

-Therefore our observation has been generated according to the probability distribution $P_i$ with probability $\omega_i\,.$
+Therefore, our observation has been generated according to the probability distribution $P_i$ with probability $\omega_i\,.$

 ## Normal mixture model

 The normal mixture is a very common model, and it is also used in machine learning for unsupervised classification.
+It can be a quick and dirty way to make inference on multimodal data *i.e.* data which shows than one peak.
 We will use seaborn's "geyser" dataset to show an implementation of a normal mixture model.
+In order to simplify our discussion, we will only deal with the "duration" dimension, but the extension to the multivariate normal is straightforward.

 ```python
 import random